charmedsatyr-401-advanced-javascript/lab-10/README.md

 None!

 * What assertions need to be / should be made?
-  * All REST methods for the models `SQLModel` and `MongoModel` classes should be tested.
+  * All methods and helper functions for the models `SQLModel` and `MongoModel` classes should be tested.

   * End-to-end testing should be performed on the server and routes.